 Why, because we like to swim, we should like soft materials that

-relax, do not hold the body, the garish colors, and the marks spread on the belly?
+relax, do not hold the body, the garish colors, and the brand names spread on the front?

-So I searched for a good jersey for several months.
+So I searched for a good swimsuit for several months.

 Ideally, I dreamed of thick lycra that supports the breasts, refines the belly, clears the shoulders.
 I wanted black, navy blue, even red, a straightforward, simple color.

 The form had to be sober, but with something sexy that does not flaunt it.
-And finally that it does not cost an arm.
+And finally that it does not cost an arm and a leg.

-Then, I tried on the Max in healthy green (very low-cut in the back and very high on the neck) here I can't help looking at myself in the mirror.
+Then, I tried on the Max in healthy green (very low-cut in the back and very high on the neck) and now it is I can't help looking at myself in the mirror.

 Hélène, who had started fashion, was looking for a swimmer's swimsuit, as all swimmers dream of.
 A quality of a very high-end lycra that would not be damaged in chlorinated water, a fluid back for seduction, deep colors that embellish the look.

-Franck, who studied commerce and marketing while remaining passionate about design and architecture, suggested that they start, create their brand.
-Her name would be Chlore.
+Franck, who studied commerce and marketing while remaining passionate about design and architecture, suggested that they go for it, create their brand.
+The name would be Chlore.